dsmsuite/dsmsuite.github.io/user_guide.md

 Before running the analyzer and builder you need to configure it using XML settings files.

-# Analyzing code
+# Using the DSM Suite

 The following steps are required to be able to view dependencies in the DSM viewer.

-1. Analyze code with the selected analyzer.
+1. Analyze the code with a suitable analyzer.
-2. Transform the DSI dependency file.
+2. Optionally transform the DSI dependency file.
 3. Build the DSM file.
 4. Open the DSM file to show it in the viewer.

-## Step 1: Running the analyzer
+## Step 1: Perform dependency analysis

 Follow the detailed instruction of the selected analyzer: